-We have applied to have our units listed on Nasdaq.
-We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
+Our units have been approved for listing on The Nasdaq Global Market, or Nasdaq, under the symbol "BRKHU."
+Our Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless the representative informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
+Once the securities comprising the units begin separate trading, the Class A common stock and warrants will be listed on Nasdaq under the symbols "BRKH" and "BRKHW," respectively.
+We cannot assure you that our securities will continue to be listed on Nasdaq after this offering.
 Following the date the shares of our Class A common stock and warrants are eligible to trade separately, we anticipate that the shares of our Class A common stock and warrants will be separately listed on Nasdaq.
 We cannot guarantee that our securities will be approved for listing on Nasdaq.
-Although after giving effect to this offering we expect to meet, on a pro forma basis, the minimum initial listing standards set forth in the Nasdaq listing standards, we cannot assure you that our securities will be, or will continue to be, listed on Nasdaq in the future or prior to our initial business combination.
+Although after giving effect to this offering we expect to meet, on a pro forma basis, the minimum initial listing standards set forth in the Nasdaq listing standards, we cannot assure you that our securities will continue to be listed on Nasdaq in the future or prior to our initial business combination.
 In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain a minimum number of holders of our securities (generally 400 public holders).
 Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with Nasdaq's initial listing requirements, which are more rigorous than Nasdaq's continued listing requirements, in order to continue to maintain the listing of our securities on Nasdaq.
 For instance, our stock price would generally be required to be at least \$4.00 per share, and we would be required to have a minimum of 400 round lot holders (with at least 50% of such round lot holders holding securities with a market value of at least \$2,500) of our securities.
-We cannot assure you that we will be able to meet those initial listing requirements at that time.

-If Nasdaq delists our securities from trading on its exchange and we are not able to list our securities on another national securities exchange, we expect our securities could be quoted on an over-the-counter market.
+We cann our securities could be quoted on an over-the-counter market.
 If this were to occur, we could face significant material adverse consequences, including:

+If Nasdaq delists our securities from trading on its exchange and we are not able to list our securities on another national securities exchange, we expect